What Triggers Chocolate Cravings? Here’s the Surprising Truth

 Plus, chocolate can also have health benefits too!

-Don’t throw the baby out with the bathwater by totally eliminating chocolate from your diet!
+Don’t throw the baby out with the bathwater by eliminating chocolate from your diet!

-You’ll miss out on the benefits and your attempts to cut chocolate out of your life will backfire anyways.
+You’ll miss out on the benefits, and your attempts to eliminate chocolate from your life will backfire.

 Health Benefits Of Cocoa

-Just because candy isn’t good for you, doesn’t mean chocolate is bad for you too.
+Just because candy isn’t good for you doesn’t mean chocolate is terrible for you, too.

 Cacao is different from chocolate.
 All the sugar Hershey adds to cacao makes candy ‘unhealthy’ and contributes to food cravings.

-If you still are going to eat chocolate as a regular part of your life and are worried about sugar, then at least just go for darker chocolate.
+If you still plan to eat chocolate regularly and are worried about sugar, then at least choose darker chocolate.

 (if you feel guilty about eating chocolate, try switching to dark chocolate as a little experiment and see what happens)